yuede/yuede.github.io/index.md

 ## News

+*Mar.
+2021*: Our paper on identifying the compilation provenance of binary code, Vestige, is accepted to ACNS'21.

 *Feb.
 2021*: Our paper on detecting unknown advanced persistent threat (APT) is accepted to Computer Networks.

 *Oct.
 2020*: Our paper on binary code vulnerability analysis with graph neural network, BugGraph, is accepted to AsiaCCS'21.